The official blog of the Lung Institute.

 Ready to hit the trails but need help breathing easier?

 While gentle exercise is good for lung health, it’s important to have a treatment plan in place.
 Work with your doctor to figure out the best treatment plan for you.
 You can also discuss types of exercises to try.
-In combination with your current treatment plan, stem cell therapy may help you breathe easier.
-Stem cell therapy promotes healing within the lungs and has improved quality of life for many patients.
+In combination with your current treatment plan, cellular therapy may help you breathe easier.
+Cellular therapy promotes healing within the lungs and has improved quality of life for many patients.
 We hope you enjoy taking a walk on these best Scottsdale walking trails.
-If you or a loved one has COPD, pulmonary fibrosis, emphysema or another chronic lung disease and would like more information about stem cell treatment options, contact us at (800) 729-3065.
+If you or a loved one has COPD, pulmonary fibrosis, emphysema or another chronic lung disease and would like more information about cellular therapy options, contact us at (800) 729-3065.